 In addition to information and guidance offered by UKCP, other professional and commercial counselling organisations also make guidance freely available to all whether or not you are a member.
 Helpful sources of information include BACP, Advice from Counselling Directory and the Association of Counselling and Therapy Online (acto).

 Bessel Van Der Kolk

-Bessel Van Der Kolk has made a short video which is available through NICABM in which he talks about the impact of social isolation and lockdown during Covid-19 in terms of “pre-traumatic” condition.
-In this short clip he identifies the key characteristics of trauma and gives suggestions about how we might address each one for ourselves and for our clients.
+Bessel Van Der Kolk has made a short video that is available through NICABM in which he talks about the impact of social isolation and lockdown during Covid-19 in terms of “pre-traumatic” condition.
+In this short clip, he identifies the key characteristics of trauma and gives suggestions about how we might address each one for ourselves and for our clients.
 Read more here ..